pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

     assert room.latitude == 51.75436293
 ```

-Remember to create an `__init__.py` file in every subdirectory of `tests/`, so in this case create `tests/domain/__init__.py`.
+Remember to create an `__init__.py` file in every subdirectory of `tests/`, so in this case, create `tests/domain/__init__.py`.
 This test ensures that the model can be initialised with the correct values.
 All the parameters of the model are mandatory.
-Later we could want to make some of them optional, and in that case we will have to add the relevant tests.
+Later we could want to make some of them optional, and in that case, we will have to add the relevant tests.

 Now let's write the `Room` class in the `rentomatic/domain/room.py` file.